About me

 • Bayesian methods: Bayesian deep learning, Gaussian processes, probabilistic models, inference methods

-• Deep learning: Local learning rules, generalisation
+• Deep learning: Local learning rules, generalisation, scaling theory

 • Information theory: Kolmogorov complexity, information bottleneck